lemoncastle/portfolio/README.md

 - Lab4 more javascripting
 - Lab 5 visualizations with D3
 - Lab 6 visualizing quantitiave data in D3

-that's as far as I've gone.
-All pretty interesting but kind of confusing by the way things are formatted.
+- Lab 8 Animation and Scrollytelling

-- what's interesting is that labs are due on friday and our discussions are on friday of the lab that's due that day. so it's kind of not very useful lol
+What's interesting is that labs are due on friday and our discussions are on friday of the lab that's due that day. so it's kind of not very useful lol
+- The formatting is slightly confusing especially the last lab.